WildBird's 20th annual photo contest

 * One grand-prize photo will be selected from all the contest entries.

-* Color 35mm slides, 21/4-inch transparencies, prints at least 6x8 inches but no larger than 8x10 inches, and digital files will be accepted.
+* Color 35mm slides, 2 1/4-inch transparencies, prints no larger than 8x10 inches and digital files will be accepted.
 Do not send duplicate or glass-mounted slides.

 * Digital files must arrive on compact discs, one image per CD.

-* In order to be suitable for publication in WildBird, digital files must be 300 dpi; at least 6x8 inches in size; TIFF, EPS or SHQ JPG format; RGB; and 8 bit.
-A high-quality 6x8-inch print must accompany each CD.
+* To be suitable for publication in the September/October issue, a digital file must be 300 dpi; TIFF, EPS or SHQ JPG format; RGB mode; and 8 bit, and it must have an 8x10-inch print size.
+A high-quality print, measuring 8x10 inches, must accompany each CD.

 * Due to the constraints imposed by early digital cameras used in digiscoping, only entries in the digiscoping category may possess a print size of 5x7 inches and arrive with a 5x7-inch high-quality print.

-* Only photos of native species photographed in the United States and Canada are eligible for the amateur, digiscoping, flight, water birds and backyard categories.
+* Only images of native species photographed in the United States and Canada are eligible for the amateur, digiscoping, flight, water birds and backyard categories.

 * To write the captions, we need the story behind the photo.
-Give us interesting details about how you attracted the bird to your yard or how you observed the bird in the field.
+Please provide a 200-word-maximum description of how you attracted the bird to your yard or how you observed the bird in the field.